Verification-First Principle

 What Happens When Verification Is Skipped in Exports

-When verification is skipped, trade failures become predictable rather than accidental.
+When verification is skipped, known trade failure modes reappear predictably rather than accidentally.

 Delays, disputes, compliance breakdowns, financial lockups, and reputational damage follow consistent patterns.